Raelifin/sumibli/raw/basics.md

 📛Resetting the Orientation

 The left/right orientation of words in a sentence can be difficult for novice speakers to track.
 As a way of assisting communication, it is permitted to follow the letter "r" with either "i" or "u" to explicitly set the orientation of the words after it, rather than simply flipping the previous orientation.
+For example, if the orientation is left-mode, because of starting a sentence with "i-", one can set it to right mode with "-ru" instead of just "-r".

-It is grammatically legal, but considered very bad style to explicitly set the orientation in a place where no flip occurs.
-Thus, in most texts, one can drop vowels after "r" without any consequences other than making it less redundant/easy to understand.
+It is grammatically legal, but considered very bad style to explicitly set the orientation in a place where no flip occurs (eg by setting things to left-mode when one is already in left-mode).
+Thus, in most texts, one can drop vowels after "r" without any change to the meaning.

 |🎏ipa la ma
 shuru gi|ipa la ma
 shuru gi|the person
 communicates with motion

-🔝
+🔝🎮ResettingOrientation

 📛Compounds

 So far we've been restricting ourselves to standard words that are only a single syllable.
 But now let's consider what happens when two seed words come in contact with each other.
 This structure is called a "compound" and is similar to compound words in English like "snow-man" or "air-plane".

 A snowman is not really a man made of snow, and it's certainly not a snowy man.
 Instead, compounds are new concepts that can have a distinct meaning in the dictionary.
-For example, we use "kai shu gi" to say "fast animal", but this is a very different thing from "kai gi", which we normally write as "kaigi" when using Latin text.
-A kaigi is a rabbit, squirrel, deer, gazelle, or other animal that relies mainly on being a very fast sprinter for survival.
-Kaigi are fast animals, but they're a more specific class than just animals that are fast (see 🔗philo_organisms the philosophy of animals💬 for more).
+For example, we use "ikai shu gi" to say "fast animal", but this is a very different thing from "ikai gi", which we normally write as "ikaigi" when using Latin text.
+An ikaigi is a rabbit, squirrel, deer, gazelle, or other animal that relies mainly on being a very fast sprinter for survival.
+Ikaigi are fast animals, but they're a more specific class than just animals that are fast (see 🔗philo_organisms the philosophy of animals💬 for more).

 |🎏gli|gli|visible|light